AyrenLKillman/AyrenLKillman/README.md

 # Hi there 👋, I'm Ayren Killman
-I am Ayren Killman, I am from the United States, and I am currently a Student in the Cape Girardeau Career & Technology Center, learning more about Coding & Programming.
-Im currently only a Font-end Programmer, though I am eager to learn how to do the Back-end.
+I am Ayren Killman.
+I'm from the United States.
+I'm a Student at the Cape Girardeau Career & Technology Center, learning more about Coding & Programming.
+I'm currently only a Front-end Programmer, though I am eager to learn how to do the Back-end.

 ## Coding & Programming
 Skills💻: JS / HTML / CSS